rp1-root-dir¶

 Use Cases¶

-This tool is primarily used by agents that need to access the knowledge base while operating in isolated environments:
+This tool is primarily used by agents that need to access the knowledge base regardless of working directory:

 .rp1/locations - Monorepo setups: Ensuring consistent KB access across workspace directories